Preparing your submission for aspeers

 3.1.2 Hyphens

-For the use of hyphens generally, refer to the MLA (Style Manual 3.4.6; Handbook 3.2.6); for individual words, refer to Merriam Webster.
+For the use of hyphens generally, refer to the MLA (Style Manual 3.4.6); for individual words, refer to Merriam Webster.
 Languages and spelling constantly evolve, and the use of hyphens seems to be one of the most fluid categories (with a general trend from open to hyphenated to closed).
 In specific cases, the closed spelling might already have become widely accepted, and in consideration of pronunciation, readability, and unambiguity, the final decision in these cases rests with the editors of aspeers, who will line-edit all papers selected for publication.

 As regards the spelling of so-called hyphenated Americans, to avoid political bias or controversy, do not use any hyphens, neither for nouns nor for adjectives.
 For instance, write African American, Chinese American literature, Italian Americans.

-3.1.3 Italics for Foreign Words
+3.1.3 Italics for Foreign Words and for Emphasis

 Generally, do not italicize foreign words.
 Only use italics if the word is not listed in Merriam Webster or if the meaning of the word is part of a specific register.
-For instance, italicize hubris when it does not simply refer to exaggerated self-confidence, but to the concept in Greek tragedy.
+For instance, italicize hubris only when it does not simply refer to exaggerated self-confidence, but to the concept in Greek tragedy.

 3.1.4 Double and Single Quotation Marks

 Use double quotation marks only for quotations.
 Use single quotation marks for quotations within quotations.
 Furthermore, use single quotation marks (not italics as the MLA suggests) to draw attention to a word as a word or to mark purposefully misused words.
-For instance, write they found the term ‘domestic violence’ for it for drawing attention to a word as a word, or, for a purposefully misused word, the Syndicate’s ‘laws’ (which were not truly legal tracts written down anywhere, but rules enforced by the mob as if they were laws).
+For instance, write they found the term ‘domestic violence’ for it for drawing attention to a word as a word, or, for a purposefully misused word, the Syndicate’s ‘laws’ (which were not truly legal tracts written down anywhere but rules enforced by the mob as if they were laws).

 In accordance with the MLA, you do not need to mark a word as a word if it follows ‘so-called.’
 For example, write a seven-year-long so-called national crisis.